Nikoleta-v3/Game-Theory-and-Python/paper.md

 subject that is game theory

 Game theory is a field of applied mathematics interested in strategic interactions.
-Game theory itself has a number of sub fields and the one considered in this tutorial is the area of repeated games.
-Repeated games have been the subject of research [@Axelrod1981] but have also been used extensively as an entry to the subject for students at undergraduate level courses [@Brokaw2004], [@Knight2015].
+Game theory itself has a number of subfields and the one considered in this tutorial is the area of repeated games.
+Repeated games have been the subject of research [@Axelrod1981; @Nowak2006; @Glynatsi2021] but have also been used extensively as an entry to the subject for students at undergraduate level courses [@Brokaw2004], [@Knight2015].
 This tutorial focuses on the Iterated Prisoner's Dilemma.
-The advantage of studying the Iterated Prisoner's Dilemma is that it models situations in which self-interest clashes with collective interest, thus it provides a framework for illustrating the usage of mathematics in real life decision making.
+The advantage of studying the Iterated Prisoner's Dilemma is that it models situations in which self-interest clashes with collective interest, thus it provides a framework for illustrating the usage of mathematics in real-life decision making.

 # Content